Health and Travel Alerts Learn More Left arrow

 The Azores is an archipelago of nine volcanic islands in the North Atlantic.
 They are a paradise for whale-watching, hiking (including on Portugal’s highest mountain), and diving.

-After, or even before, any such adventures, you’ll want to explore the many hot springs.
+After, or even before, any such European adventures, you’ll want to explore the many hot springs.
 São Miguel island is home to pools such as Poca da Dona Beija baths, or the Caldeira Velha.

 Beautiful lake of Lagoa do Fogo in Azores, Portugal